marcusoftnet/marcusoftnet.github.io/_posts/2016-12-21-flow-oriented-standup.md

 There's a blog post on this topic called [Watch on the baton - not the runners](https://leankit.com/blog/2015/05/business-flow-watch-baton-not-runner/) that speaks about this in a great way.
 But shortly; with a lean strategy for our work we are more interested in that the work flows than that everyone is being kept busy.

-I cannot count the number of times I've heard (and I am one of them) heard Scrum Master (&#8482;(™)) end the daily stand-up with: <code>Does everyone have things to do today, then?
+I cannot count the number of times I've heard (and I am one of them) heard Scrum Master™ end the daily stand-up with: <code>Does everyone have things to do today, then?
 Good - let's do it!</code>

 Well... that is actually not important.
 At least not **as** important as work flowing.
 For example [mob programming](codebetter.com/marcushammarberg/2013/08/06/mob-programming/) is not keeping everyone busy but it's very effective.

 >In our daily we are mainly focused on work flowing - not that everyone are busy.

 A easy way to shift this focus without a big fuzz is to start to enumerate the work on the board.
-See below for more on how to do this.
+[See below for more](http://www.marcusoft.net/2016/12/flow-oriented-standup.html#lets-walk-the-board-from-the-right) on how to do this.

 As a side note; I once said "It's not primarily important that everyone is being busy".
 A quick chat with the CEO that overheard me, and 3 weeks later I was on another assignment.
 Good for me.
 Good for them.

 # "Let's walk the board from the right"

-We go through the items on the board one by one starting with the one closest to production (or ...
-"Done").
+We go through the items on the board one by one starting with the one closest to production (or ... ["Done"](http://www.marcusoft.net/2016/12/flow-oriented-standup.html#i-dont-like-the-name-of-our-done-column)).
 This means that we start to talk about the thing that is almost completed.
 Should the meeting run long and we need to stop we have at least talked about those items.

 The things that is closest to be released are probably where we should spend our focus and efforts the most on the day.
 Things that we just started to work with are also important but not urgent time-wise.